Translational Public Health Nutrition

 implementation.

-A working thesis on the structural gaps in chronic disease care — and the systems Dhriti believes can close them.
-Currently developing frameworks for employer-side and population-level deployment.
+The areas Dhriti is most interested in building — open questions on the structural gaps in chronic disease care, and the systems she believes can close them.
+Early-stage frameworks for employer-side and population-level deployment.

 Most of what nutrition needs to change in chronic disease is not new science.
 It's implementation.
 The gap between what we know and what scales reaches the patient — through clinics, employer benefits, public health systems, and policy — is where Dhriti's translational practice sits.